DatSwissGuy/marvel-app/README.md

 ...you do the same as i did and add the API credentials to `environment.prod.ts`.
 I did this out of convenience, until i find a more suitable solution.

+Keep the Backend credentials the way they are, unless you want to setup your own Laravel `ClientId` and `ClientSecret`.

 ```typescript
 export const environment = {